Ever After (Marianas Trench album): Composition

+In an interview with Alternative Addiction in March 2011, lead singer Josh Ramsay said they had begun recording songs for their third album with a planned release date for the fall.
+He also confirmed that a single had been completed and would be released in the summer.
+The single was announced to be "Haven't Had Enough", released in July 2011.
+That same month, the group revealed 4 more song titles from the forthcoming album, "Fallout", "By Now", "So Soon" and "Toy Soldiers".
 After months of anticipation, Ramsay announced on Twitter that the album will be titled Ever After.
 The band announced that the album would be released on November 29, 2011, however this date was later pushed up to November 21.
 The band announced that there would not be any breaks in between the tracks on the record, and would instead have a new track start as soon as the previous track ended, without a pause, making it an hour-long continuous piece of music.
-Production on the album began in Spring 2011.
+Through YouTube, the band previewed recordings of a gospel choir for their song "Stutter", as well as a few recordings from the band.
+The album cover was revealed on the band's Facebook page on October 17, 2011, and it features a series of toys on a shelf.